Reverse Total Shoulder Replacement

 By flipping the ball and socket, there is an artificial and stable fixed fulcrum that captures the arm, so that joint and tendon damage are bypassed, recruiting the bigger arm muscle (deltoid) to become the main motor for shoulder activity.
 Specifically, the reverse prosthesis moves the center of rotation closer to the native socket, so the deltoid becomes far more efficient at moving the arm away from the body for activity.
 Pain relief is achieved due to the prosthesis, where the damaged bones are no longer rubbing, and motion is improved because the deltoid muscle takes over for function.

-Dr. Obermeyer is actively involved in teaching other orthopedic surgeons how to perform reverse shoulder replacements, performs a high volume of reverse replacements compared with his peers, and uses the most cutting-edge technology including intraoperative navigation to ensure the components of the prosthesis are implanted as precisely as possible.
+Shoulder surgeon Dr. Obermeyer is actively involved in teaching other orthopedic shoulder surgeons how to perform reverse shoulder replacements, performs a high volume of reverse replacements compared with his peers, and uses the most cutting-edge technology including intraoperative navigation to ensure the components of the prosthesis are implanted as precisely as possible.
 Dr. Obermeyer performs revisions on reverse replacements that were performed by other physicians so he understands how failure mechanisms occur and how to prevent them.

 The recovery from reverse shoulder replacement is not as challenging as one might fear.
 In fact, many patients find reverse replacement a far easier recovery than rotator cuff repair, which some patients may have previously undergone prior to having the shoulder replaced.
 The replaced shoulder is very sturdy and secure, and early gentle motion exercise with the surgical arm is permitted once pain permits shortly after surgery.